Skip to content

 The installer selects appropriate fixings based on the material to ensure a secure, long-lasting installation.

-Does Uneven Ground Affect Stairlift Safety?
+Does Uneven Ground Affect stairlift safety?

 Not when installed correctly.